 ...sometimes reactive rather than anticipative and proactive; they can happen too late in the decision-making process and may not involve external entities early enough for them to play a role in attenuating the social impact of restructuring.

-Restructuring remains a live issue in Europe.
-In January 2013, the European Parliament endorsed a report drawn up by Spanish socialist member Alejandro Cercas (EU1301021I).
-His report called on the European Commission to submit a proposal for a legal act on anticipation and management of change and restructuring and for the Commission to consult with the social partners before coming back with its proposal.
+In January 2013, the European Parliament endorsed a report drawn up by MEP Alejandro Cercas (EU1301021I) calling on the European Commission to submit a proposal for a legal act on anticipation and management of change and restructuring and for the Commission to consult with the social partners before coming back with its proposal.

-The Parliament’s text covers rules on the long-term strategic anticipation of employment and skills needs, early preparation of restructuring operations and management of concrete restructuring processes.
-It contains 14 recommendations that cover such aspects as:
+The Parliament’s text covers rules on the long-term strategic anticipation of employment and skills needs, early preparation of restructuring operations and management of concrete restructuring processes and contains 14 recommendations.

 The Parliament’s report was welcomed by the European Trade Union Confederation (ETUC).
 There was no official reaction from the employers’ organisation BusinessEurope, but its overall view is that there is no need for an EU-level instrument to manage restructuring.